 Harvard University and the Harvard T.H.
 Chan School of Public Health are committed to ongoing efforts to ensure the accessibility of our digital systems and communications to persons with disabilities.
 To that end: All audio or video content created and produced at Harvard and posted on a public-facing University Website on or after December 1, … Continue reading “Video Captioning”

 The Media and Educational Technology Services team, known as METS, produced videos for the community as needed.
-This is most often used by faculty, however we have produced videos for students and staff.
+This is most often used by faculty, however we have produced videos for staff.
 Class lectures for MPH-Epi, flipped classrooms, and the annual celebration video for Human Resources are all examples of our work.